 However, this euphoria quickly dissipates if the attorney does not handle the proceeding properly.
 If all parties to not properly waive all rights, the adoption can come crashing down from both a legal and emotional standpoint.
 So, experience counts in adoption matters.
 That’s why you need the experienced Wesley Chapel adoption attorneys from HD Law Partners on your side.
 We provide legal and emotional support in all three phases of a Florida adoption.

 Step One: Consent

 In a few cases, the natural parent’s rights have already been legally terminated for some reason.
 But in most cases, both the mother and father must relinquish their parental rights to the baby.
 That relinquishment must take place after the baby is born.
 Any assurances or agreements made before that time are completely unenforceable.

 A last-minute change of heart is always a possibility.
 To lessen that likelihood, we usually recommend that the birth mother be part of the adoptive family.
 There are very strict rules as to how much financial support an adoptive family can provide.
 In Florida, an adoptive family can provide for a mother throughout the pregnancy and for up to six weeks postpartum.
 Such provisions include both medical expenses and reasonable living expenses.

 Step Two: Social Study

-In Dade City, a licensed social worker usually prepares this nonbinding report.
+In Wesley Chapel, a licensed social worker usually prepares this nonbinding report.
 Using a combination of personal interviews and background checks, the social worker looks into areas like:

 - Family and marital stability,